tra38/tra38.github.io/_posts/2018-04-05-the-psa-model.md

 For example, when I signed up for Gitcoin's mentorship program, Gitcoin never asked me for any certificate proving that I could actually "mentor" any of the programming subjects that I signed up for.
 It is assumed that I actually knew the stuff that I claimed to knew.
 It is expected that I wouldn't lie, because prospective students can do background checks and interviews to make sure I'm not lying.
 If I say that I know C++, but I can't answer basic questions about C++, students have the right to be suspicious.

-In most of the professional world, it is also assumed that I know the stuff I claimed to know - I am expected to create your own resume to demonstrate my expertise, and most employers trust this resume as being a somewhat accurate indicator of my knowledge - only doing background checks and interviews to make sure I'm not lying on it.
+In most of the professional world, it is also assumed that I know the stuff I claimed to know - I am expected to create my own resume to demonstrate my expertise, and most employers trust this resume as being a somewhat accurate indicator of my knowledge - only doing background checks and interviews to make sure I'm not lying on it.

 Mere "knowledge", of course, is not enough to secure a mentorship gig or get hired by a company - students and employers rely on additional information (samples of prior work, references, etc.) before making a decision.
 This additional information, of course, can also be provided by an academic setting.
 But this is separate from the credential.